jax-ml/jax-ai-stack/docs/JAX_porting_HF_model.md

 ## Setup

-Install JAX and Flax first.
-We will install huggingface_hub for download model weights and transformers for tokenization.
+Let's install the `jax-ai-stack`, we'll use the `jax` and `flax` libraries from the stack in this tutorial.
+We will also need `huggingface_hub` for downloading model weights and `transformers` for tokenization.

 ```{code-cell}
 :id: q5ueiKcIw8Sl